What Councils Mean When They Say “Further Contamination Assessment May Be Required”

 Clarifying the specific concern being raised by council

-Reviewing the existing PSI or environmental information against that concern
+Reviewing existing investigation findings against that concern

-Proposing a targeted and staged assessment approach
+Proposing a targeted, staged assessment approach

 Common Mistakes That Cause Delays

-Investigation scope is expanded without clear justification
+Investigation scope is expanded without justification

 Reports address issues not raised by council